 Instructor: Blase A. Provitola, Columbia University

 At a historical moment when rethinking resistance seems so pressing to many, this course turns to France’s rich legacy of social and political subversion to ask: Why and how do people protest?
 Who is granted the right to protest?
 How does cultural production mobilize, document, or respond to these movements?
 We will put French social movements in conversation with the literary and visual works that influence and are influenced by them, with an emphasis on those taking place in Paris from the 1960s to the present.
 We will explore not only what is protested, but how it is protested, and how various literary and artistic forms represent social issues and the movements that rally around them.
 This course will examine a wide variety of mediums: novels, poems, témoignages (firsthand accounts), feature films, photographs, zines, archival and documentary footage, social theory, protest songs and slogans, and political tracts.In addition to class time, students will attend 4-5 film screenings and 2-3 trips to cultural sites around Paris.
+Possible class trips might include trips to famous protest sites, the street art museum at the Trocadero, or a DIY silkscreen workshop with local artists.

 This course is currently under review for approval by the Columbia Committee on Instruction.